Frequently Asked Questions

 What is the permitted concession period to abstract fresh water from Suriname’s rivers?

 40 years, a Presidential Decree permitted this right in 2012.
+This decree is renewed in 2018.

 When was the concession granted?

 The concession was granted in 2012 by Presidential Decree, an associated Memorandum of Implementation was signed in 2014.
+The whole concession was renewed end enlarged in 2018.

 Benefits for Suriname